-O'Driscoll comes to Washington, D.C., from nearby Fairfax, Va., as she served as an assistant coach at George Mason University for the past three seasons.
+O'Driscoll begins the 2018-19 season as the Cardinals' first-ever varsity men's and women's rowing coach.
+She comes to Catholic from nearby Fairfax, Virginia where she served as an assistant coach at George Mason for three seasons.

 O'Driscoll has also coached a Division I National Powerhouse, the University of Washington, as well as several stops at the USRowing Junior Development Camp and The Winsor School in Boston, Mass.

 A Division III rower herself, O'Driscoll went from a freshman walk-on at Ithaca College to a captain and an All-American by her senior season.